 How Each Approach Needs to Be Coached

 Don't start with feelings or big-picture vision.
-Gold Mine processes coaching through evidence.
+Natural Gold Mine processes coaching through evidence.
 Give them the evidence first.
 The meaning will follow.

 Don't start with metrics or specifics.
-Blue Ocean processes coaching through trust.
+Natural Blue Ocean processes coaching through trust.
 Establish trust first.
 The specifics will land after.

 The Coaching Mistake That Costs Performance